($1,251) Cost to ship a car from Miami, FL to Minneapolis, MN

 The best Miami to Minneapolis car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Miami to Minneapolis:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Miami to Minneapolis:

 - Best for Real-Time Tracking: Nexus Auto Transport